 Do I have a case?

-You may have a case if you are a Florida resident and:
+You may have a case if:

 If you meet eligibility criteria and we accept your case, as a bonus we will provide a free plumbing inspection of your home.